yugabyte/platform-go-client/docs/CreatePitrConfigParams.md

 ### NewCreatePitrConfigParams

-`func NewCreatePitrConfigParams(creatingUser Users, platformUrl string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, ) *CreatePitrConfigParams`
+`func NewCreatePitrConfigParams(creatingUser Users, platformUrl string, platformVersion string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, ) *CreatePitrConfigParams`

 NewCreatePitrConfigParams instantiates a new CreatePitrConfigParams object This constructor will assign default values to properties that have it defined,